MrAlias/kubecon-na-2025/presentation/theme/THEME-FEATURES.md

 ## Performance

-- Lightweight animations using CSS transforms
+- Static backgrounds with no CPU overhead
-- GPU-accelerated where possible
+- Subtle visual effects using opacity and static gradients
-- Smooth 60fps on modern hardware
+- Optimized for battery life and system resources
-- Graceful degradation on older systems
+- Instant rendering with no animation processing